-3.5.5.
-Culturally and Linguistically Appropriate Services

-3.5.5.1.
+- 3.6.4.3.2.
+Resource directories. - 3.6.4.3.3.
+Protocols. - 3.6.4.3.4.
+Guidelines. - 3.6.4.3.5.
+Posters. - 3.6.4.3.6.
+Reports. - 3.6.4.4.
+The selected Contractor(s) shall not reproduce any materials produced under the contract without prior written approval from the Department. - 3.6.5.
+Culturally and Linguistically Appropriate Services - 3.6.5.1.
 The Department is committed to reducing health disparities in New Hampshire and recognizes that culture and language can have a considerable impact on how individuals access and respond to health and human services.
 Culturally and linguistically diverse populations experience barriers in their efforts to access services.
-As a result, Department is strongly committed to providing culturally and linguistically

-- competent programs and services for its clients, and as a means of ensuring access to quality care for all.
-As part of that commitment, Department continuously strives to improve existing programs and services, and to bring them in line with current best practices. - 3.5.5.2.
+As a result, the Department is strongly committed to providing culturally and linguistically competent programs and services for its clients, and as a means of ensuring access to quality care for all.
+As part of that commitment, the Department continuously strives to improve existing programs and services, and to bring them in line with current best practices. - 3.6.5.2.
 The Department requires all Contractors and sub-recipients to provide culturally and linguistically appropriate programs and services in compliance with all applicable federal civil rights laws, which may include: Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and the Rehabilitation Act of 1973.
-Collectively, these laws prohibit discrimination on the grounds of race, color, national origin, disability, age, sex, and religion. - 3.5.5.3.
+Collectively, these laws prohibit discrimination on the grounds of race, color, national origin, disability, age, sex, and religion. - 3.6.5.3.
 There are numerous resources available to help recipients increase their ability to meet the needs of culturally, racially and linguistically diverse clients.
-Some of the main information sources are listed in the Bidder's Reference Guide for Completing CLAS Section of the RFP, and, in the Vendor/RFP section of the Department's website. - 3.5.5.4.
+Some of the main information sources are listed in the Bidder's Reference Guide for Completing CLAS Section of the RFP, and, in the Vendor/RFP section of the Department's website. - 3.6.5.4.
 A key Title VI guidance is the National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards), developed by the U.S. Department of Health and Human Services in 2000.
 The CLAS Standards provide specific steps that organizations may take to make their services more culturally and linguistically appropriate.
-The enhanced CLAS standards, released in 2013, promote effective communication not only with persons with Limited English Proficiency, but also with persons who have other communication needs.
-The enhanced Standards provide a framework for organizations to best serve the nation's increasingly diverse communities. - 3.5.5.5.
-Vendors are expected to consider the need for language services for individuals with Limited English Proficiency as well as other communication needs, served or likely to be encountered in the eligible service population, both in developing their budgets and in conducting their programs and activities. - 3.5.5.6.
-Successful Vendors will be: - 3.5.5.6.1.
-Required to submit a detailed description of the language assistance services they will provide to LEP persons to ensure meaningful access to their programs and/or services, within ten (10)
+The enhanced CLAS